mrvi0/conf-watch/README.md

   - Install Python 3.7+, pip, and git
 - **Web interface not opening**
   - Make sure nothing else is using port 8080 (or use `confwatch web --port 9000`)
+  - Check if firewall is blocking the port for remote access
 - **Permission errors**
   - Ensure you have write access to `~/.confwatch`
 - **How to uninstall?**